boleary134h/CS205-final-project/Website/HowToRunCode.md

 export OMP_NUM_THREADS=2
 ```

-To execute using 1 instance, specify the number of total processes to use.
+To execute using 1 AWS instance, specify the number of total processes to use.
 For example, to use 4 processes (not including the OMP threads):

 ```bash
 cd Hybrid